mainwp/mainwp-child/readme.txt

 * Fixed: An issue with applying custom branding

 = 4.1.6 - 4-15-21 =
-* Added: Support for the function to trigger Check for Abandoned plugins and themes process
+* Added: Support for the function to trigger the Check for Abandoned plugins and themes process
 * Updated: Multiple performance improvements

 = 4.1.5 - 3-18-21 =
-* Fixed: An issue with uploading files with underscore in the file name
+* Fixed: An issue with uploading files with an underscore in the file name
 * Fixed: Multiple PHP Warnings
 * Updated: Compatibility with the latest UpdraftPlus plugin version
 * Updated: Compatibility with the latest BackWPup plugin version